TabbycatDebate/tabbycat/docs/guide/tournament-logistics.rst

   .. rst-class:: spaced-list

-  - Volunteering is a pretty thankless and often stressful job.
+  - Volunteering is typically thankless and often stressful.
 It's also quite a dull and mechanical process: deliver paper; collect paper; enter numbers; check numbers.
-As much as possible you want your volunteers to feel welcome and a key part of a team.
+Given the rather unglamorous nature of their role you want your volunteers to feel welcome and a crucial part of a wider team.
 When meeting everyone for the first time try and run the introductions in a non-perfunctory manner and get to know people's background/interests and outline how valuable they are to the tournament.
   - As part of this process you should, note their cell phone numbers or whatever means you will use to coordinate communication between the team.
   - Figure out what will be happening during downtime and how you can make it more enjoyable.
 Would volunteers like to watch debates, work in the tab room, etc. Is there anything they would like during those down times (music, snacks, coffee, etc.).